5.

 Diffuser efficiency

-η [1] diffuser efficiency defined to static gas states (efficiency determined to total enthalpy states will have a higher value, as can be seen from the h-s diagram).
+η [1] diffuser efficiency defined to static gas states (efficiency determined to total enthalpy states will have a higher value, as can be seen from the h-s chart).

-Similar diffusers under similar operating conditions will also have similar efficiencies.
+Similar diffusers under similar operating conditions will also have similar efficiencies and because it is the similarity coefficient.
 This similarity can be used in the design of a new diffuser to predict its parameters based on an estimate of its efficiency.
 The accuracy of such a design depends on the degree of similarity of the diffusers being compared.

-In the case of liquids or insignificant changes in gas density, the energy balance of the diffuser is based on Bernoulli's equation.
-In the diffuser, the liquid does not do any external work, so the total energy of the liquid in front of the diffuser must be equal to the total energy of the liquid at the outlet of the diffuser plus losses, see Formula 4.
+In the case of liquids or insignificant changes in gas density, the energy balance of the diffuser is based on Bernoulli equation.
+In the diffuser, the liquid does not do any external work, so the total energy of the liquid in front of the diffuser must be equal to the total energy of the liquid at the outlet of the diffuser plus losses, see Formula 415.

 Energy balance of the diffuser during fluid flow